Audition & Portfolio Review

 Pre-Audition Video Submission Instructions

-- Afterwards, make a SlideRoom account.
+- Click Apply Now and create a SlideRoom account.

 Pre-Audition Video Recording Requirements